 The DVD is thin on “bonus” material, but it does have a couple of great commentary tracks, one by Adler and one by Lane and Dern.
 Interestingly, a “making of” short exists, but it is not included here.
 The only place you can find it is on a documentary about the rainbow wig “John 3:16” guy who used to be on camera at every sports event years ago.
 You remember him.
 He eventually wound up barricaded in a hotel room with hostages (surprise?) – an interesting story in itself, but I have no idea why The Making of The Fabulous Stains is on there.
 Allison Anders, director of Grace of My Heart, Mi Vida Loca, Gas, Food Lodging and Border Radio writes the DVD liner notes.
 So yay Rhino, I certainly never thought this would see DVD release.

 In a nutshell, here’s the story; a Rastafarian named “Lawnboy” (Barry Ford) is driving the Looters and the Metal Corpses around the bleak Northeastern U.S. in his bus, managing a tour of tiny dives.
-He sees Corinne “third degree” Burns (Lane) on a television news show after her mother dies, and for various reasons, offers the Stains a spot on the tour.
-So the Stains get on the bus and the fun begins.
+He sees Corinne “third degree” Burns (Lane) on a television news show after her mother dies.
+For various reasons, he offers her band, The Fabulous Stains (who have never played a gig and have probably only rehearsed half a dozen times) a spot on the tour.
+So the Stains get on the bus, and the fun begins.

 These are not the kind of things you heard from the actual female bands of the day, I promise you.
-Remember, it was post Runaways, pre-MTV when this was made, so you have to put yourself back into that time to realize how foreign and completely out of left field some of this stuff sounded.
+Remember, this movie was made in the post-Runaways, pre-MTV period, so you have to put yourself back into that time to realize how foreign and entirely out of left field some of this stuff sounded.
 That Lane was capable of delivering such a believable and powerful performance without ever once crossing over into cringe or cheese territory – at the age of 15! – is really astounding.

 Even if you’re young and fresh and know full well that those old farts Green Day invented punk rock, it would be worth your while to watch The Fabulous Stains.
-I remember that I was slightly amused by watching all those old Elvis movies as a kid . . . that’s what this will be like for you.
-Yet another ironic relic that you can smugly consume while maintaining your practiced distance and sense of entitlement and superiority.
+I remember that I was slightly amused by watching all those old Elvis movies as a kid.
+That’s what this will be like for you.
+Another ironic relic that you can smugly consume while maintaining your practiced distance and sense of entitlement and superiority.

 Knock yourself out.